Promoting legal, responsible diamond and gold supply chains and strengthening social cohesion in the Central African Republic (CAR).

 Approach & Achievements

 - IMPROVING KIMBERLEY PROCESS COMPLIANCE.
 A multilateral trade regime established in 2003, the Kimberley Process (KP) aims to stem the flow of conflict diamonds.
 AMPR seeks to improve CAR’s compliance with the KP through national and regional coordination, diplomacy, awareness raising, policy reform, formalization, institutional strengthening, and targeted technical and material assistance.
 Achievements to date include:

 - Conducted a rigorous cross-border study of smuggling and fraud in CAR’s mining sector

 - Drafted a road map for strengthening diamond supply chain governance, including regulatory and institutional changes.

 - Developed a grassroots communications strategy to increase knowledge and application of KP procedures by all actors across the supply chain

 - Initiated direct engagements with the World Bank to contribute to regulatory and institutional reform efforts of the Ministry of Mines and Geology.

-- Consulted with stakeholders, including representatives of women’s groups in the KP compliant zones in Carnot, to develop the project Gender Action Plan and identify economic diversification activities for women.
-This included a diagnostic of women’s roles in the diamond economy in three villages near Carnot.
+- Consulted with stakeholders, including representatives of women’s groups to develop a Gender Action Plan and identify economic diversification activities for women

 USAID AMPR implements field activities in the southwest part of the country over the Carnot Sandstone, the location of alluvial diamond deposits.
 While gold is mined throughout, most gold deposits are on the northwestern fringes of this geological formation.